ealmloff/dioxus-template/README.md

 ### Organization

-This repository is organized into multiple sub-templates for each platform.
+This repository is organized into two sub templates: one for single multi-platform binaries and another for multi-platform workspaces.